Carol Ann Jacobs

 The birth of Timeless

 Carol’s next project was to turn a home-designed tool she created for her own use (back in the ’50s) into a full-fledged product, and make it available through garden stores and the Eugene Saturday Market: the Burden Cloth™.
 After a decade of membership in the Eugene Saturday Market, the Burden Cloth received an accolade from Rodale’s Organic Gardening magazine, when it was named one of 2001’s “Top 50 Tools We Can’t Live Without.”
+The Burden Cloth was rated #49 of fifty, with compost being #50—and Carol considered it an honor.

 Throughout these years, she volunteered at the Extension Service as a Master Gardener, eventually becoming a Lifetime Master Gardener.
 Carol was a general partner in Eugene’s decade-plus artist–cooperative store, Circle of Hands, until it closed.
 Within the Saturday Market, Carol was a 16-year member and a several-year volunteer on the Standards Committee for the Market.

 Born in 1924 as the middle child and only daughter of half-millionaire Percy Raymond Jacobs and Charlotte Mary Brown, Carol recalls a comfortable childhood that altered from one Christmas to another after the Great Depression deepened — not that Santa wasn’t evident, but she looked around that year when all were done opening presents, and thought to herself, “Is that all?”
 That Christmas signaled the tightened belts reflected in the repetitive lunches served daily when she came home from grammar school: tomato soup and a grilled cheese sandwich.
-And Carol always believed her father Percy a saint for his refusal to lay off employees of his stationer’s store during that tough period, instead selling the family summer home.
+And Carol always believed her father Percy a saint for his refusal to lay off employees of his stationer’s store during that tough period, instead selling the family summer home to a distant cousin.

 Carol graduated grammar school at age twelve a full head taller than any other person in school (her adult height, five feet, eleven & 3/4 inches tall).
 The class graduation photo shows her in the center of the back row, where she stands a head taller than anyone else — and everyone else in that row are boys.

 Carol attended college at the prestigious Middlebury College in Vermont from 1942, graduating in 1945 (only three years) with a major in chemistry (and physics except for one class she did not take) and a minor in math.
-During those years, she worked summers at Burpee’s Seed Farm, and also acquired and rode a thoroughbred–Suffolk cross hunter named Pocahontas (Pokey).
+During those years, she worked summers at Burpee’s Seed Farm, and also acquired and rode a thoroughbred–Suffolk-cross hunter named Pocahontas (Pokey).
 She explored the Long Trail, Vermont’s chunk of the Appalachian Trail, camping overnight in the Adirondack shelters (one wall, a roof, and a firepit) on the trail.

 In the autumn, Carol bought raw apple squeezings from a local cider mill near the college, then stored the resulting gallon jug of cider, cork well pushed in, at room temperature in the back of her dorm room closet.
 A couple of weeks later, when the cork popped, the hard cider was ready to drink — room party, anyone?